Las Casas de la Judería, Seville

 Overview

-Las Casas de la Judería offers a historic and atmospheric retreat in Seville's mazelike Santa Cruz neighborhood.
+Las Casas de la Judería offers an atmospheric retreat in Seville's mazelike Santa Cruz neighborhood.
 Landmarks like the Alcázar are within easy strolling distance, and the hotel's rooftop pool features views of the Giralda Tower.
-The property spans multiple restored buildings, linked by a labyrinth of traditional Andalusian patios, gardens, and stone tunnels, and each room is completely unique, featuring 14th-century details and antique furnishings.
-Downstairs, there's an ancient Roman-inspired spa, a gourmet shop, and an elegant piano bar with live music.
+The property spans multiple restored buildings (linked by a quirky maze of traditional Andalusian patios, gardens, and stone tunnels), and each room is completely unique, featuring 14th-century details and antique furnishings.
+Downstairs, there's a Roman-inspired spa, a gourmet shop, and an elegant piano bar with live music.

 Kimkim's Take